Learn how to crochet a half granny square triangle with this easy step-by-step photo and video tutorial.

 Keep repeating the same pattern to grow your half granny square triangle.

-Find more crochet tutorials here on the blog…
+Find more granny squares to crochet here on the blog…